 To give its readers the impression scientists believe there were numerous small-scale migrations to the Americas, the Church cites a study of Paleo-Eskimos from Greenland.
 The Church does not disclose that it is well known among anthropologists that indigenous peoples of the Arctic (Eskimos) have moved freely over thousands of years across northern circumpolar regions from eastern Siberia through Alaska, Canada and into Greenland.
 It is well known that Polar seas and ice were not a complete barrier to Eskimo migrations.
 There is no other genetic evidence of small-scale pre-Columbian migration into the Americas within the last three thousand years.

 For several decades LDS apologists have been shrinking the geographical scale of the Book of Mormon narrative in response to antipathetic science.
 Human population genetics is yielding fresh and incontrovertible evidence that the more diffuse contributions of decades of anthropology, archaeology and linguistic study have been unable to deliver.
 In response most Church apologists have adopted a Limited Geography situated in Mesoamerica.

 Most Mormons, including virtually all of the senior leadership have paid little attention to this apologetic scholarship until the emergence of the population genetics.
-Now, through subtle word changes and an essay buried on its website, the Church quietly admits Book of Mormon peoples were minor players in the continent’s archaeological history, and non-contributors to the continent’s gene pool.
+Now, through subtle word changes and an essay buried on its website, the LDS Church quietly admits that Book of Mormon peoples were minor players in the continent’s archaeological history, and non-contributors to the continent’s gene pool.
 While the Church has relied heavily on the work of Mesoamerican apologists to address the challenge of the population genetics, it has stopped short of identifying where the Lamanites are.

 - LDS Gospel Topics Essay: Book of Mormon and DNA Studies